|Population||11 903 000|

-In cooperation with local partners and churches, Open Doors supports the Church in Tunisia through training, literature distribution, socio-economic development, advocacy and raising prayer support for believers in Tunisia.
+In cooperation with local partners and churches, Open Doors supports the Church in Tunisia in a variety of ways.
+Through indigenous partners, Open Doors provides training, Christian literature distribution, socio-economic development and advocacy training to stand up for the rights of Tunisian Christians.
+Open Doors also raises prayer support for believers in Tunisia.